-28 Hart v.
+Hart v.
 Roman Catholic Episcopal Corporation of the Diocese of Kingston, in Canada, 2011 ONCA 728, at paras.

-Farrish v.
-Delta Hospice Society, 2020 BCCA 312 Archibald v.
-Canada, 2000 CanLII 17140 (FCA), [2000] 4 FC 479, at para.
-37.
+18, 20.

-- reason, it occurs because the individual either no longer wishes to associate with the political party they were once a member of, or, they no longer meet the criteria and are unable to support that party's platform or policy proposals. - 41.
-The only way for a political party to protect and preserve its identity and integrity is for it to be able to restrict its member to those who identify with and support its platform and policies.
-Anything else would result in chaos. - 42.
-The same is true for religious or congregational communities. - b) Ecclesiastical decisions of religious communities, including decisions related to membership and discipline ought not be interfered with by the State - 43.
-The decision to admit, expel or discipline a member in a religious or congregational community is an ecclesiastical decision based on theology and doctrine31 and is a decision that can only be made by the community or congregation itself.32 - 44.
-The only role this or any Court ought to play in the adjudication of ecclesiastical disputes is to ensure respect for religious freedom: - The courts have long refused to intervene in the manner proposed by the appellant.
-The courts' role in ma.tters of religion is neutral.
-It is limited to ensuring that laws are constitutional and, in the case of a private dispute, to identifying the point at which rights converge so as to ensure respect for freedom of religion.33 - 45.
-The issues of church membership and expulsion are all centered on the religious and congregational community's shared theological and doctrinal beliefs.
-These issues are ecclesiastical in nature and this Court has recognized that such issues are "left to religious authorities" and that "secular law has no effect in matters of religious law."34 - 46.
-In order for this Court, or any court for that matter, to examine, review or adjudicate a religious or congregational community's decision to discipline or expel a member, the Court would not only have to examine the facts leading up to the discipline or expulsion, but also the theological or doctrinal underpinning of the decision.
-Such an examination would be highly inappropriate.35 - 47.
-Indeed, this Court recognized the danger of doing such an inquiry:
+party they were once a member of, or, they no longer meet the criteria and are unable to support that party's platform or policy proposals.

+- 34. The only way for a political party to protect and preserve its identity and integrity is for it to be able to restrict its member to those who identify with and support its platform and policies.
+Anything else would result in chaos. - 35.
+The same is true for religious or congregational communities.

+b) Ecclesiastical decisions of religious communities, including decisions related to membership and discipline ought not be interfered with by the State

+- 36. The decision to admit, expel or discipline a member in a religious or congregational community is an ecclesiastical decision based on theology and doctrine25 and is a decision that can only be made by the community or congregation itself.26 - 37.
+The only role this or any Court ought to play in the adjudication of ecclesiastical disputes is to ensure respect for religious freedom:

+The courts have long refused to intervene in the manner proposed by the appellant.
+The courts' role in matters of religion is neutral.
+It is limited to ensuring that laws are constitutional and, in the case of a private dispute, to identifying the point at which rights converge so as to ensure respect for freedom of religion.27

+- 38. The issues of church discipline, church membership and expulsion are all centered on the religious and congregational community's shared theological and doctrinal beliefs.
+These issues are ecclesiastical in nature and this Court has recognized that such issues are "left to religious authorities" and that "secular law has no effect in matters of religious law."28 - 39.
+In order for this Court, or any court for that matter, to examine, review or adjudicate a religious or congregational community's decision to discipline or expel a member, the Court would not only have to examine the facts leading up to the discipline or expulsion, but also

-31 Hofer et al. v.
+25 Hofer et al., v.
 Hofer et al., [1970] SCR 958, at pp. 970-971 [Hofer].

-32 Hofer, supra, at p.
+26 Hofer, supra, at p.
 974.

-33 Bruker v.
+27 Bruker v.
 Marcovitz, 2007 SCC 54, at para.
 126 [Bruker].

-$^{^{34}\,} Bruker,\, supra,$ at para.
+28 Bruker, supra, at para.
 132.